-Consumers:
+• Consumers:

-Confidentiality regarding consumer information is to be scrupulously maintained according to the laws of the state of Massachusetts.
-Without a release, no information regarding a consumer is to be disclosed to anyone outside of Autism Services Association (ASA).
-Information generated by ASA staff may be disclosed upon receipt of a properly executed release.
-Consumers or guardians may request copies of any information in their files and are to be given such information upon request.
+1. Confidentiality regarding person served information is to be scrupulously maintained according to the laws of the state of Massachusetts.
+Without a release, no information regarding a person served is to be disclosed to anyone outside of Autism Services Association (ASA).
+Information generated by ASA staff may be disclosed upon receipt of a properly executed release. person served or guardians may request copies of any information in their files and are to be given such information upon request.